We are United Methodists who live, worship, and serve God in most of West Virginia and Garrett County, Maryland.

 Our mission is to discover, develop, and deploy passionate spiritual leaders who make disciples of Jesus Christ for the transformation of the world.

-Annual Conference 2019 will be held June 13-16, 2019 on the campus of West Virginia Wesleyan College.
+2020 Annual Conference is scheduled for June 4-7, 2020 on the campus of West Virginia Wesleyan College.

-Appointments announcements are updated each Monday morning.
+Appointments and Assignment announcements are updated each Monday morning.
 Appointments don’t take effect until July 1, until otherwise noted.

 Connectional Ministries consists of ministry teams with special focus on Communications, Evangelism & Congregational Development, Leadership Formation & Ministry Support, Youth & Outdoor Ministries, Global Ministries and Ethnic Ministries.